A Customer Guide to Transcreation Rates

 Choose a transcreation specialist with experience

 The most obvious way to get the best transcreation is to choose an experienced transcreator.
 Look for evidence of copywriting abilities as well as translation qualifications and experience.
 This can include previous projects they are able to share with you.
 Or their own professional writing, such as blogging.
-Are they members of professional organisations such as the MET or CIoL?
+Are they members of professional organisations such as the MET, CIoL or ITI?

 For the best results, choose a transcreator who specialises in your field.
 Whether that’s fashion, food, travel or whatever.
 Gwen and I have different, but complimentary specialisations.
 A team of transcreators like us can be a good option for more wide-ranging projects.
 It means that when your fashion texts include terms and conditions or contracts as well as marketing prose, you’ve got all bases covered.